Webhooks Guide

 ComplyCube Webhooks integration includes the following:

 Events.
 An action or change in data that generates notifications.
 Webhooks can be used to create alerts that trigger these events.
-Please look at the Webhooks API page for the list of supported event types.
+Please look at the for the list of supported event types.

 Subscriptions.
 Configured in the developer portal or via API to subscribe to notifications associated with a specific event type.